jufab/hystrix-resilience4j-microprofile-fault-tolerance/readme.md

 This configuration is the percentage of error before circuit breaker open.

-So, 50% of 4 Request Volume Threshold, the circuit breker open after 2 errors.
+So, 50% of 4 Request Volume Threshold, the circuit breaker open after 2 errors.

 ### Sleep Window